jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Now we've hit the Great 2020 Pandemic.
 I don't need to inquire about your happiness anymore.
 If you're like most Americans and Canadians, you're likely downright terrified about getting sick, and perhaps more frightening, thinking about what the future holds.

 For years, North Americans suffered under troubling trends: micro-management at work, antisocial behavior at home, and political hatred in government.
 We got by because superficially we're "doing great": we have full employment, luxurious homes, and stable politics.
 Whenever things got too bad, and we got too unhappy, we visited the shopping mall for therapy.
 If we were still angry, we'd install a new political party.
-Over the years, Canadians and Americans have given Left and Right the levers of power again and again.
+Over the years, Canadians and Americans have given Left and Right the levers of power, again and again.

 Yet, no matter which we choose, Main Street wasn't happy with the results.

 That's because there is something fundamentally wrong with North American society.
 For decades we've been working to keep the Industrial Age alive.
 It's finally time we step up, as our ancestors did so many times before, and rethink our way of life.
 The hardest part isn't about explaining our problems or coming up with solutions.
-It involves the realization that you, me, and all ordinary Canadians and Americans people should be happy with our jobs, government, and life.
+It involves the realization that you, me, and every ordinary Canadian and American should be happy with our jobs, government, and life.

 It's our right to enjoy happy lives.